kpmitton/COVID19CASEGRAPHS/README.md

 COVID19CASEGRAPHS is a repository that will contain various time series graphs of cases and deaths from the COVID19 data set also reposited here in github by Johns Hopkins.
-Initially I am plotting for US States and Canadian Provinces.
+Initially I am plotting for US States and Canadian Provinces and Australian States/Territories.

 The graphs will be found in folders named by date, and are provided in PDF format.
 My graphs are free to use, share, for public use with attribution information included.
 This includes journalists, who are welcome to use